AP English Literature

 I work to achieve these goals through many activities, including but not limited to:

-- Hosting OPTIONAL live, interactive chats every other week via the WebEx conferencing program.
+- Hosting OPTIONAL live, interactive chats every week via the ZOOM conferencing program.
 If you are not able to attend live meetings, you may ALWAYS listen to the recordings.
 Our live meetings include lecture material from me AND interactive student discussion.

 - Regular student interaction and discussion in our website forum on a weekly basis.
 Reading and responding to the insights of their peers is a great learning and social activity; we always have a thoughtful, vibrant student community in this course, and students have formed enjoyable study groups and lasting friendships.